The Moray Integration Joint Board

-Membership comprises six voting members - three elected members of The Moray Council and three representatives of the NHS Board - supported by advisors from the council, NHS, third sector and the community.
+Membership comprises eight voting members - four elected members of The Moray Council and four representatives of the NHS Board - supported by advisors from the council, NHS, third sector and the community.

 The IJB has responsibility for the planning, delivery and resources for health and social care services as delegated by the NHS Board and Local Authority.

 It has a Chief Officer who is accountable to the MIJB, Chief Executive of NHS Grampian and the Chief Executive of The Moray Council.

 The framework for the governance and operation of the board is set out in the Integration Scheme which was signed off by the Scottish Government in February 2016.